RPR test, syphilis test

 If you are a sexually active adult with HIV/AIDS, your healthcare provider will likely order the RPR test at least once a year.
 In addition, screenings for syphilis and other STDs are recommended every 3 to 6 months if you have had unprotected sex, multiple sex partners, or intercourse while under the influence of illicit drugs, including methamphetamine.
 Condoms help prevent the spread of syphilis, but do not protect against sores outside the condom area.

 Your healthcare provider may also order the RPR test if you are in a group that is at high risk for syphilis.
-This includes sex prostitutes, men who have sex with men, or adult prisoners.
+This includes sex workers, men who have sex with men, or adult prisoners.
 Also because syphilis can infect and even kill a developing baby, all pregnant women should be screened to avoid passing the disease to the fetus.

 RPR is not specific to just syphilis.
 If your RPR test is positive, you will need additional tests to confirm that you have syphilis.
 One of the most common tests used to confirm a syphilis diagnosis is the T. pallidum enzyme immunoassay.
 Other tests may include: